 Same cover art, same cover copy, new title.
 The publisher was following past precedent here by beginning a new character in an anthology title where she’d appear with other characters at first, then if successful, launching her own title a little later.
 DC had done that with Superman in ACTION COMICS and Batman in DETECTIVE COMICS.
 Wonder Woman was very successful, and her own title began with the cover date of Summer, 1942, a mere six months later.

 Here we finally get a much larger view of the logo itself, which I find attractive, if a little dated, even for the time.
 Using script for a female character was predictable, and maybe even a little demeaning, considering Wonder Woman’s very strong, heroic and even feminist slant.
 But the letter forms are fluid and well made.
 The open drop shadow helps them be more readable against the background (note that whoever colored this version put the wrong color in the center hole of the A), and even with the lower W partly covered, it reads fine.

 While there’s no evidence, it’s possible the designer of this version is Ira Schnapp, working from H.G.
 Peter’s idea.
 He did the same for the Superman logo, creating a professional version from Joe Shuster’s early attempts.
-Schnapp had a working relationship with what became DC Comics as an employee of a sister company, and may have been tapped as a freelancer to work on this logo, but we’ll probably never know for sure.
+Schnapp was designing logos for DC and could have been tapped to work on this logo for All-American Comics, but we’ll probably never know for sure.
 I looked around for some similar lettering by him, and haven’t found much.
 There’s a similar capital W in script on this piece:

 and some script in this house ad that is somewhat like the Wonder Woman logo: